freeseek/mocha/README.md

 NOTICE: Starting from July 2020 a <a href="wdl">WDL</a> pipeline is available to run the entire MoChA pipeline from raw intensity files to final calls

 ```
-Usage:   bcftools +mocha [OPTIONS] <in.vcf>
+Usage:   bcftools +mocha [OPTIONS] <in.vcf.gz>

 Required options:
-    -r, --rules <assembly>[?]      predefined genome reference rules, 'list' to print available settings, append '?' for details
+    -g, --genome <assembly>[?]      predefined genome reference rules, 'list' to print available settings, append '?' for details
-    -R, --rules-file <file>        genome reference rules, space/tab-delimited CHROM:FROM-TO,TYPE
+    -G, --genome-file <file>        genome reference rules, space/tab-delimited CHROM:FROM-TO,TYPE

 General Options:
-    -x, --sex <file>               file including information about the gender of the samples
-        --call-rate <file>         file including information about the call_rate of the samples
-    -s, --samples [^]<list>        comma separated list of samples to include (or exclude with "^" prefix)
-    -S, --samples-file [^]<file>   file of samples to include (or exclude with "^" prefix)
-        --force-samples            only warn about unknown subset samples
     -v, --variants [^]<file>       tabix-indexed [compressed] VCF/BCF file containing variants
+    -f, --apply-filters <list>     require at least one of the listed FILTER strings (e.g. "PASS,.")
+                                   to include (or exclude with "^" prefix) in the analysis
+    -e, --exclude <expr>           exclude sites for which the expression is true
+    -i, --include <expr>           select sites for which the expression is true
+    -r, --regions <region>         restrict to comma-separated list of regions
+    -R, --regions-file <file>      restrict to regions listed in a file
     -t, --targets [^]<region>      restrict to comma-separated list of regions.
 Exclude regions with "^" prefix
     -T, --targets-file [^]<file>   restrict to regions listed in a file.
 Exclude regions with "^" prefix
-    -f, --apply-filters <list>     require at least one of the listed FILTER strings (e.g. "PASS,.")
+    -s, --samples [^]<list>        comma separated list of samples to include (or exclude with "^" prefix)
-                                   to include (or exclude with "^" prefix) in the analysis
+    -S, --samples-file [^]<file>   file of samples to include (or exclude with "^" prefix)
+        --force-samples            only warn about unknown subset samples
+        --input-stats <file>       input samples genome-wide statistics file
+        --only-stats               compute genome-wide statistics without detecting mosaic chromosomal alterations
     -p  --cnp <file>               list of regions to genotype in BED format
         --mhc <region>             MHC region to exclude from analysis (will be retained in the output)
         --kir <region>             KIR region to exclude from analysis (will be retained in the output)